kris-brown/brute_force/doc/README.md

 - FK `mul` to `ID` of `Nat x Nat -> Nat`
 - FK `unit` to `Nat`
 - Furthermore, the group axioms need to hold:

   - `∀ x, y, z G: (xy)z=x(yz)`
   - `∀ x, y ϵ G: x(x⁻¹)=e`
   - `∀ x ϵ G: xe=x=ex`

+-

+# TO DO

+- When a table is 'complete', we need to run `REVOKE UPDATE ON TABLE ???
+FROM CURRENT_USER;`

 # Sources